tre3p/steam-desktop-authenticator-multiplatform/README.md

 ## Description

 This project is analogous to [Steam Desktop Authenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator) which is Windows-native application.
 Main idea of this project is cross-platform, which allow you to run application out of the box on all of your devices at once.
+For now, application supports running on MacOS, Linux, Windows.

 ## How to use